MadsSRasmussen/blog/web-components/using-web-components.md

 _Second_, our new attatch method will be asynchronus - this means that we might end up query the Shadow DOM for for elements that are not yet loaded, resulting in errors.
 To solve this, we will create a `ready` method that returns a promise, resolving if / when the contents are loaded and attatched.

-To do this, we will alter the constructor of the `Component` class.
+To do this, we will add the following to `Component` class as well as implementing the constructor.

 ```js
 class Component extends HTMLElement {